RSGInc/activitysim/docs/dev-guide/explicit-error-terms.md

 For EET, only utility differences matter and therefore the choice between two utilities that are very small, say -10000 and -10001, are identical to a choice between 0 and 1.
 For MC, utilities have to be exponentiated and therefore floating point precision dictates the smallest and largest utility that can be used in practice.
-ActivitySim historically uses a utility of -999 to make alternatives practically unavailable.
-To keep consistent with this behaviour, EET also treats alternatives with utilities smaller or equal to -999 as unavailable, see `activitysim.core.logit.validate_utils`.
+ActivitySim models historically often use a utility of -999 to make alternatives practically unavailable.
+That value is below the utility threshold used in the probability-based path, which is about -691 because ActivitySim clips exponentiated utilities at 1e-300.
+To keep behavior consistent, EET treats alternatives with utilities at or below that threshold as unavailable; see `activitysim.core.logit.validate_utils`.

 ### Scale of the distribution
 Error terms are drawn from standard Gumbel distributions, i.e., the scale of the error term is